 - Opt out of completing the entire student rating form.Instructors may not be present in the classroom when the evaluations are completed and collected.
 SRT results are not provided to the instructor until after grades have been posted.

 - The dean or chancellor of each college or campus, in consultation with the faculty, will determine whether and how written comments on student evaluation forms may be used in personnel decisions.
 In units where all written comments on students' ratings of teaching are sent to the chair and/or to reviewing-bodies and are included in the file, unfairly prejudicial comments will be withheld from the file upon request of the instructor concerned and accordingly will not be part of annual or other reviews.
 The decision whether particular comments are unfairly prejudicial will be made by the chair, a senior faculty member designated through a process determined by the department, or a standing or ad-hoc committee.
 This provision is intended to cover offensive, racist, sexist, homophobic, and other personal comments, and is not intended to exclude from the file negative comments directly related to the course.

-This policy is not applicable to the Duluth and Crookston campuses.
+This policy is not applicable to the Duluth campus.

-This policy establishes standards and processes for evaluating of teaching: peer review and student rating of teaching for the campuses of Morris, Rochester, and the Twin Cities.
+This policy establishes standards and processes for evaluating teaching: peer review and student rating of teaching for the campuses of Crookston, Morris, Rochester, and the Twin Cities.